 For Tier 3-6 members, required contributions help fund your pension at retirement.
 They do not provide you with a separate annuity or any other retirement benefit.

 For NYSTRS' purposes, the effective date of retirement you enter on your NYSTRS retirement application must be at least one day beyond the last date you earned salary under contract.
 For example, if you last earn salary under contract on June 30, the earliest effective date of retirement you could select is July 1.

 Your first benefit payment date depends on the date you file your retirement application and your effective date of retirement.
-For example, if your retirement date is July 1, you will generally receive your first payment at the end of July if you file your retirement application by June 15.
-However, if you file between June 16 and July 1, you will generally receive your July and August payments together at the end of August.
-Your initial retirement benefit payments, which are based on unaudited data available to NYSTRS at your retirement, usually represent 90-95% of your final benefit.
+For example, if your retirement date is July 1, you will generally receive your first payment at the end of July if you file your retirement application at least 30 days in advance.
+Your initial retirement benefit payments, which are based on unaudited data available to NYSTRS at your retirement, usually represent 95% or more of your final benefit.